-Secure Node - The presence of this actor on a system means that all of the other actors and other non-IHE software comply with the IHE rules for user authentication, communications authentication, and security policies.
+3940 are required to cover the product (e.g., Web Applications) identified in the IHE Integration Statement and not necessarily the whole node.
+Secure Node - The presence of this actor on a system means that all of the other actors and other non-IHE software comply with the IHE rules for user authentication, secure communications, security audit recording and security policies.

-Time Client - Establishes time synchronization with one or more Time Servers using the NTP protocol and either the NTP or SNTP algorithms.
+3945 Time Client - Establishes time synchronization with one or more Time Servers using the NTP protocol and either the NTP or SNTP algorithms.
 Maintains the local computer system clock synchronization with UTC based on synchronization with the Time Servers.

 Time Server - Provides NTP time services to Time Clients.
-It is either directly synchronized to a UTC master clock (e.g. satellite time signal) or is synchronized by being grouped with a Time Client to other Time Server(s).
+It is either directly synchronized to a UTC master clock (e.g., satellite time signal) or is synchronized by being grouped with a Time Client to other Time Server(s).